Community development collaboration

 18 Years of Understanding Your Work

-Since 2008, I have worked alongside NeighborWorks and other community based organizations as a consultant and adjunct faculty member.
-I understand your mission, your constraints, and your people.
+Since 2008, I have worked alongside NeighborWorks America, state housing finance agencies, and community-based organizations as a consultant, facilitator, and course developer.
+I understand your mission, your constraints, and the communities you serve.

 This is not about imposing technology from the outside.
-This is about leveraging my deep knowledge of community development operations to identify where AI can genuinely amplify your impact without compromising your values.
+It is about leveraging deep knowledge of housing and community development operations to identify where AI can genuinely amplify your impact — responsibly and on your terms.

 Community development team collaboration